 Approval from the Owners Corporation (OC) is required, with an approved tile.
+This is a Major Renovation.

 A new waterproof membrane would be required, and the owner would be required to absolve the OC of any future responsibility for ongoing maintenance of the new tiled work.
 An indemnity form, specifically for the balcony, will be needed to be signed and a lawyer drafted special By-law will be required.
+A certified waterproofing certificate must be provided to the OC